atulny/numpyjs/README.md

 Due to inherent limitations of JS some features like operator overriding etc are impossible to port.

 Stay tuned  ..
-I will leep posting the progress.
+I will keep posting the progress.